Austin Currie: Personal life

 In the 1960s and 1970s, he and his family were the repeated targets of loyalist paramilitary attacks on their home in Co Tyrone.
+When the Troubles broke out in August 1969, Currie was informed by a trusted source that members of the B-Specials intended to carry out a gun attack on his home.
+In total there were more than thirty attacks on the Currie family home during the Troubles.
 In November 1972, his wife Anita suffered a brutal attack when two armed and masked men burst into her home looking to attack her husband, who happened to be away at a political speaking engagement in Co Cork that evening.
 Speaking about it in a TV interview two days later, Anita Currie spoke of how she was punched, cut with a blade, and kicked unconscious while lying on the floor, while her two young daughters looked on helplessly.
 As a result of these risks, and his growing disillusionment with the political direction the SDLP was taking, Currie quit Northern Ireland politics and relocated his family to the Republic of Ireland.

+Speaking in Dáil Éireann on the impact of partition of Ireland upon the Nationalist community in Northern Ireland, Currie said in 1999:

 Austin Currie resided in County Kildare.
 He occasionally lectured and gave talks on issues relating to The Troubles, and for causes he believed in, such as justice for the families of the Disappeared during the Troubles.
-Currie and his wife and family were personal friends of the family of one if the disappeared, Columba McVeigh, from Donaghmore Co Tyrone.

 Following the deaths of Seamus Mallon and John Hume in January and August 2020 respectively, Austin Currie became the last surviving founder of the SDLP.

-Austin Currie died on 9 November 2021 at the age of 82 at his residence in Derrymullen Co Kildare.
-Following an initial funeral mass in Allentown Co Kildare, his remains were transferred to his original family home in Edendork, near Dungannon Co Tyrone, where a second funeral mass was celebrated at St. Malachy's Church, Edendork.
+Austin Currie died on 9 November 2021 at the age of 82 at his residence in Derrymullen, County Kildare.
+Following an initial funeral mass in Allentown, County Kildare, his remains were transferred to his original family home in Edendork, near Dungannon, County Tyrone, where a second funeral mass was celebrated at St. Malachy's Church, Edendork.
 He is buried alongside his parents in the cemetery adjoining the church.

+His brother, Vincent, served as a SDLP member of Dungannon and South Tyrone Borough Council from 1985 to 2011.